maverickspectacle/database/pages/psychology.md

 ## Intelligence

+### G Factor

+The there exists a general intelligence, or g factor, which is highly heritable<ref>https://pubmed.ncbi.nlm.nih.gov/15651931/</ref><ref>https://sci-hub.hkvisa.net/https://linkinghub.elsevier.com/retrieve/pii/S0160289614000099</ref>.
+General cognitive ability can predict academic performance, career potential, creativity, and job performance<ref>https://sci-hub.ru/https://doi.org/10.1037/0022-3514.86.1.148</ref>.
+There is expert consensus that g is an important non-trivial predictor or determinant of important real world outcomes, and that g tests are valid and generally do not have racial bias<ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2008.03.007</ref>.

+Rats display a general factor of intelligence<ref>https://pubmed.ncbi.nlm.nih.gov/8510832/</ref>, as well as dogs<ref>https://www.sciencedirect.com/science/article/pii/S016028961630023X</ref>.
+The g factor also exists amongst chimpanzees, and the more g-loaded cognitive abilities had more genetic variance and phenotypic variance and were more heritable, suggesting it is associated with high interspecies variance and evolves rapidly<ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2015.04.002</ref>.

+This general factor has been shown to also exist in international cognitive ability comparisons, suggesting it is a universal phenomenon<ref>https://onlinelibrary.wiley.com/doi/abs/10.1002/per.634</ref><ref>https://emilkirkegaard.dk//en/wp-content/uploads/The-g-factor-of-international-cognitive-ability-comparisons-the-homogeneity-of-results-in-PISA-TIMSS-PIRLS-and-IQ-tests-across-nations.pdf</ref><ref>https://psycnet.apa.org/fulltext/2019-01683-001.pdf</ref>.

 ### Heritability

 Intelligence is highly heritable at as high as 0.8<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5754247/</ref>.
 There are a very high number of genetic loci which have been found to be associated with intelligence<ref>https://www.nature.com/articles/ng.3869</ref><ref>https://www.nature.com/articles/s41467-018-04362-x?ref=iqpredictionnews</ref><ref>https://www.biorxiv.org/content/10.1101/2020.04.03.024554v3.full.pdf</ref>.
 High intelligence is also familial, heritable, and caused by the same genetic and environmental factors responsible for the normal distribution of intelligence<ref>https://files.catbox.moe/xd769q.pdf</ref>.
 Additionally, intellectual disability is heritable at 51%<ref>https://acamh.onlinelibrary.wiley.com/doi/10.1111/jcpp.13560</ref>.
 Similarly, educational attainment is reasonably heritable<ref>https://www.nature.com/articles/s41598-020-69526-6</ref><ref>https://files.catbox.moe/3t8uvr.pdf</ref>.